darklang/tablecloth/README.md

 - Install OCaml and OPAM [based on your OS](https://ocaml.org/docs/install.html)
 - You may need to run `opam init`
-- For Bucklescript install a current version of [Node](https://nodejs.org/en/)
+- For Rescript install a current version of [Node](https://nodejs.org/en/)

 Please refer to the `Makefile` for a complete list of supported actions.
 Here is a handful of useful, supported commands: